patbarry6/PseudoBabies/README.md

 The function will return a dataframe with a summary of the analyses.

 ### *FRANz* results - `SumFRANz()`
 The program FRANz produces a few files.
 The most important file is `parentage.csv`.
 This lists the most likely parents of each individual.
-The most important information in this file according to [@Riester2009] is the LOD and the posterior probability columns.
+The most important information in this file according to (Riester et al. 2009) is the LOD and the posterior probability columns.
 The arguments to this command are very similar to those to `SumColony()`:

 ```r
 SumFRANz(nSim=10,